Jollista/SMITH/README.md

 # DATA.POOL

 DATA.POOL is a discord bot for Cyberpunk RED.
+Better documentation [here](https://jollista.github.io/DATA.POOL/)

 ## How to use